Coping With Birthday Depression: The Reality Of "The Birthday Blues"

 - Thoughts or urges to end your life*

 Anxiety disorders may increase feelings of sadness during a special event.
-Depending on the circumstances and the level of anxiety present, a birthday celebration can be exhausting and lead to sadness.
+Depending on the circumstances and the level of anxiety present, a birthday celebration can be exhausting and lead to depression.
 Anxiety disorders in the DSM-5 include the following:

 - Panic disorder